PrinzEugn/Beginning-Data-Viz-in-R/GDS2017_Visualization_Tutorial.md

 ### Meta-introduction: February 5, 2018

-This tutorial was originally created for the [Geospatial Data Science 2017 workshop](https://sites.psu.edu/gds2017/), which I co-organized along with Dr. Eun-Kyeong Kim, and which was help February 3rd-5th, 2017 on the Penn State campus.
+This tutorial was originally created for the [Geospatial Data Science 2017 workshop](https://sites.psu.edu/gds2017/), which I co-organized along with Dr. Eun-Kyeong Kim, and which was held February 3rd-5th, 2017 on the Penn State campus.
 It was originally given as part of a live tutorial.
 I have slightly updated the formatting, but it is presented as-is.

 Introduction
 ============